-Having a fair, transparent and generous not only helps in attracting talent but also reducing attrition in your company.
+Having a fair, transparent, and generous helps in attracting talent and reducing attrition in your company.

 Probably the most important part of an Employee Value Proposition.
 So important that there wouldn’t be any EVP without benefits and perks.
-Make sure you provide proper benefits and perks to your employees according to their skills, capabilities, and experiences.
+Ensure you provide good services and extras to your employees according to their skills, capabilities, and experiences.

 A great way to shower benefits is to give you employees holidays and time offs according to their performance and flexibility.
-Some more formal ways to give benefits can be by providing great retirement plans, medical and life insurance.
+Some more formal paths to give gifts can be by providing great retirement plans, medical and life insurance.

 You should make sure that your employees are getting adequate family time.
-Make it a mission of your company to increase the work-life balance of your employees by increasing the time they spent with their family.
-Having a reputation for providing a great work-life balance will boost your company’s employer brand.
+Make it a mission of your company to increase the work-life balance of your employees by increasing the time they spent with their families.
+Having a reputation for providing an outstanding work-life balance will boost your company’s employer brand.

 3. Career and Development